Newar literature: Modern period

 The 1940s marked the beginning of the modern period in Newari literature.
-During this period, new genres like short stories, poems, essays, novels and plays also emerged.
+During modern period, new genres like short stories, poems, essays, novels and plays were written.

 The jail years

+Chittadhar Hridaya, sketched in jail, ca. 1944.

 The years 1941–1945 are known as the jail years for the large number of authors who were imprisoned for their literary or political activities.
 They were a productive period and resulted in an outpouring of works.
 Chittadhar Hridaya, Siddhicharan Shrestha and Phatte Bahadur Singh were among the prominent writers of the period who were jailed for their writings.
 While in prison, Hridaya produced his greatest work Sugata Saurabha, an epic poem on the life of the Buddha.
-Shrestha wrote a collection of poems entitled Seeswan ("Wax Flower", published in 1948) among other works.
+Shrestha wrote a collection of poems entitled Sisvān ("Wax Flower", published in 1948) among other works.
 Singh (1902-1983) was sentenced to life imprisonment for editing and publishing an anthology of poems by various poets entitled Nepali Bihar.
 He had the book printed in Bettiah, India in 1939 and shipped to Nepal.
 After half of the print run had been sold, the rest of the copies were confiscated; and the contributors along with Singh were put in prison.
 Singh is best known as the founder of Nepal Bhasa Patrika, the first daily newspaper in Nepal Bhasa which began publication in Kathmandu in 1955.
 He was the editor and publisher.
 Poets like Kedar Man Vyathit and Dharma Ratna Yami, who had been jailed on political charges, began writing in Newari too during their time in prison.

-Revival of Theravada

-Theravada Buddhist monks were especially influential in developing Nepal Bhasa literature.
-The resurgence of Newari coincided with the revival of Theravada Buddhism in Nepal, which the rulers disliked equally.
-From 1930, when the first yellow-robed monks appeared on the streets of Kathmandu since the 14th century, the number of their followers rapidly swelled, and books began to be published to educate them.

-Braving official harassment, the monks produced a steady stream of books on Buddhism from India and greatly enriched the corpus of religious literature.
-Among the prominent authors of this period were Bauddha Rishi Mahapragya, Amritananda Mahasthavir, Dhammalok Mahasthavir, Pragyananda Mahasthavir and Aniruddha Mahathera.

 In 1944, the Ranas exiled eight monks for refusing to stop teaching Buddhism and writing in Newari.
 They went to Sarnath, India and formed an organization named Dharmodaya Sabha.
 In 1947, the association launched a monthly magazine titled Dharmodaya from Kalimpong.
 Besides providing an opportunity for the growing number of writers, it had a major effect on standardizing the language.
 In 1946, the monks were allowed to return, and religious writing in Newari was permitted to be published after being censored.
+Some prominent Buddhist authors were Bauddha Rishi Mahapragya, Dhammalok Mahasthavir, Pragyananda Mahasthavir and Aniruddha Mahathera.